LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Messaging Operations/automatically-unassign-conversations-from-agents.md

 * Agent has gone offline
 * Agent is set to the 'away' state

-{: .notice}
-**Please note:**
-* Any configured Away state, also 'Back Soon', will be treated as Away as it relates to the Agent Unassign feature.
-* If an agent sets a Manual SLA on a conversation, Agent Unassign configuration will be disregarded and will not process.
-This allows the agent to have the additional time as requested through the Manual SLA, without the conversation unexpectedly being removed from their queue.

 **Example:**

 1. Agent has an active conversation with the consumer.
 Consumer has sent the last message in the conversation and is awaiting the agent response.